 GCP resources are subject to quotas.
 If you plan to use high-CPU or high-memory machines, you might need to request additional quota.
 For more information, see Compute Engine resource quotas.

-A basic single-node SAP MaxDB installation on GCP comprises the following components:
+A basic single-node SAP MaxDB installation on Google Cloud comprises the following components:

 - One Compute Engine VM running your SAP MaxDB database.